What is Codeine?

 - Stealing money, prescriptions, or medications from others

 Recognizing common physical signs and symptoms of Codeine use can also help you determine whether your loved one is dealing with a Codeine dependency.
 Physical symptoms of codeine abuse include:

 A symptom that can seem mental, but really is an effect of the drug, is a lack of emotions.
 Codeine can dull one’s senses, so that they no longer seem to care about others or their surroundings.
 Once a dependence has reached this point, codeine addiction treatment is absolutely needed.
 If your loved one is showing signs of Codeine abuse, call the Restore Drug Treatment Center to speak with the addiction specialists for more information about getting them the necessary help to stop using.

 In most cases of opioid dependence, a detoxification program is needed before the start of treatment.
 The purpose of Codeine detox is to allow a period of time, completely separate from treatment, for the person to undergo the process of withdrawal and remove all traces of the drug from their system.
-Detoxing from any drug of abuse can be very dangerous, and should only be done while in the care and under the supervision of medical professionals.
+Detoxing from any drug of abuse can be very dangerous, and should only be done while in the care and under the supervision of addiction professionals.
 A person withdrawing from Codeine can experience a number of unpleasant symptoms, including: